Subaru Impreza: WRX STI tS Type RA, WRX STI tS Type RA NBR CHALLENGE PACKAGE (2013)

+Safety

 Fourth generation (GJ, GP; 2011)

 Four-door sedan or five-door hatchback versions of the fourth-generation Impreza were unveiled in 2011 at the New York International Auto Show.
 The car went on sale in late 2011 as a 2012 model year.
 There is also a bigger station wagon with different bodywork, called the Subaru Levorg.
 It was first shown at the 2013 Tokyo Motor Show and went on sale in April 2014.

 Early US models include a choice of a 2.0-liter DOHC (148 hp) engine, five-speed manual or Lineartronic CVT with paddle shifting six-speed manual mode.
 Trim package included base 2.0i, 2.0i Premium, and 2.0i Limited.

 Japan models went on sale on 20 December 2011. a choice of four-door sedan (as Impreza G4) or five-door hatchback body (as Impreza Sport), 1.6-liter DOHC FB16 (1.6i, 1.6i-L) or 2.0-liter DOHC FB20 (2.0i, 2.0i EyeSight, 2.0i-S, 2.0i-S EyeSight), five-speed manual or Lineartronic continuously variable transmission (CVT).
 The smaller 1.6-liter engine is offered in Japan so as to reduce the annual Japanese road tax obligation.

 Remaining nearly the same size as the previous series, the new model is lighter and more fuel efficient, plus is claimed to be better packaged.
 The 2012 Impreza received longer wheelbase that provides more interior room for passengers.
 The Impreza hatchback rear head-and-legroom is impressive; two adults can ride in the back of the Impreza with comfort.
 Whereas, in the hatchback, the rear 65/35 split seatbacks fold down, offering 52.4 cu. ft. of cargo space.

 Higher quality materials are fitted throughout the interior, and due to its larger exterior dimensions as defined by Japanese government regulations, the Impreza is an upmarket product in Japan.
 It is now almost exactly the same dimensions as the first and second Subaru Legacy (1990–1999).
 The 2015–2016 models had an updated grille, bumper, side mirrors and increased sound deadening.